syne-tune/syne-tune/docs/command_line.md

 `--run_id 0 1 2 3 4`.
 If `--run_id` is given, `--num_runs` is ignored.
 If neither of the two is given, the default is `run_id = 0`.

-When multiple experiments are launched in this way, you can use the `--skip_initial_experiments` argument in order to skip this number of initial experiments before launching the remaining ones.
-This is useful if a previous call failed to launch all intended experiments (e.g., because an AWS instance limit was reached).
-If the initial K experiments were in fact launched, a subsequent call with `--skip_initial_experiments K` will launch only the remaining ones.

 **Note**: Launching experiments remotely, as SageMaker training jobs, comes with different properties than running them locally.
 You can now select the instance type via `--instance_type`, valid values are